Note: This article is not financial advice. Hubble Protocol does not endorse any token or platform mentioned in this article.

 That, to me, is a really important metric because it signals that there’s more real human activity, more people doing something on this chain that’s valuable to them.
 That’s really exciting.”

 Additionally, when Solana kicked off the Tour de SOL in July of 2020, there were around 250 validators on the network.
-Currently, according to Solana Beach, there are 1,687 active validators participating in the network over the last 24 hours.
+Currently, according to Solana Beach, there have been 1,687 active validators participating in the network over the last 24 hours.

 DeFi TVL Blew Up in September But So Did the Network

-During that April when Marius, Hubble's Project Lead, participated in the Solana Season hackathon, there was only around $200 million in total value locked (TVL) in Solana DeFi smart contracts.
+In April 2021, there was only around $200 million in total value locked (TVL) in Solana DeFi smart contracts.

 According to DeFi Llama, until August of 2021, the DeFi TVL on Solana steadily hovered at or below $1.5 billion, but something started trending by the end of summer.